voxel51/fiftyone-teams-app-deploy/helm/README.md

 You must provide `FIFTYONE_TEAMS_ORGANIZATION`, `FIFTYONE_TEAMS_CLIENT_ID`, and `FIFTYONE_DATABASE_URI` environment variables with values provided by Voxel51.
 Without those variables the environment will not load correctly.

 `FIFTYONE_DATABASE_ADMIN` is set to `false` by default.
-This is in order to make sure that upgrades to not break existing client installs.
+This is in order to make sure that upgrades do not break existing client installs.
 - If you are performing a new install, consider setting `env.nonsensitive.FIFTYONE_DATABASE_ADMIN` to `true`
 - If you are performing an upgrade, please review our [Upgrade Process Recommendations](#upgrade-process-recommendations)